 The provincial Assessment Acts decree that a property assessment be based on its Market Value i.e. the price at which it would sell, on a specified Base Date.
 Assessment Authorities usually assess property below its Market Value to discourage appeals and make their life easier.
 Unfortunately there is nothing uniform about the under assessments so nearly identical properties frequently have very different assessments … fortunately most Assessment Acts anticipate this type of dodgy manoeuver and legislate that your property assessment be no higher than that of comparable properties.

 Not every property is over-assessed.
-Use our Property Tax Checkup to determine if the opportunity exists to reduce your property tax load.
+Use our Property Tax Checkup (free with a Promo Code) to determine if the opportunity exists to reduce your property tax load.
 If an appeal is warranted, and you decide to retain our services (or do it yourself), it will be necessary to go through the following Appeals Process:-

 We settle over 90% of appeals by negotiation with the Assessor.
 Nevertheless it is sometimes necessary to proceed to court where points of principle are involved or the Assessor is obdurate.
 Potentially therefore we employ the following three stage process: